grid-lang/grid-lang.cc/README.md

 # GridLang

 GridLang is a Python-based tool for compiling and processing `.grid` files.
-This repository contains the source code for the `grid` command-line tool, which uses the `GridLangCompiler` to process input files, handle inputs/outputs, run tests, and optionally export results to CSV format.
+This repository contains the source code for the `grid` command-line tool, which uses the `GridLangCompiler` to process input files, handle inputs/outputs, and optionally export results to CSV format.

 ## Prerequisites

 - **Python**: Version 3.7 or higher (tested with Python 3.11).
 - **pip**: Python package manager (included with Python).
 - **Git**: For cloning the repository (optional if downloading as a ZIP).
-- **pyarrow**: Required dependency for data handling.
 - **PyInstaller**: Optional, for creating a standalone `grid.exe` executable.

 ## Installation